10-second barrier

-The 10-second barrier is the physical and psychological barrier of completing the 100 metres sprint in under ten seconds.
+The 10-second barrier is the physical and psychological barrier of completing the 100-meter sprint in under ten seconds.
 The achievement is traditionally regarded as the hallmark of a world-class male sprinter.
 Its significance has become less important since the late 1990s, as an increasing number of runners have surpassed the ten seconds mark.
 The current men's world record holder is Usain Bolt, who ran a 9.58 seconds at the 2009 IAAF World Championship final.

+Jim Hines was the first person to ever officially run the 100 metres under 10 seconds at the 1968 Mexico City Olympics.
+The fastest non-winning sub-10 performance was by Tyson Gay who clocked 9.71 in 2009 as a runner-up.
+The only quadragenarian to have run a sub-10 is Kim Collins who ran his personal best time of 9.93 in 2016 at 40 years old, earning him the nickname Ageless Wonder.
+Justin Gatlin chronologically held the longest streak of sub-10 performances in history, having a sub-10 career in a time-span of nearly 18 years, from his first sub-10 clocking in 2003, to the final one in 2021.
+In 2025, Akani Simbine became the first athlete in history to run the 100 metres in under 10 seconds in eleven consecutive seasons—a streak he extended to twelve seasons by 2026.
+That surpassed the previous record of ten, held by Bolt.
+The most competitive 100-meter sprint races completed in sub-10 seconds is 97 races and was achieved by Asafa Powell between 12 June 2004 and 1 September 2016.

 History

-For sprints, World Athletics (formely known as IAAF) maintains that world records and other recognised performances require: a wind assistance of not more than two metres per second (2.0 m/s) in the direction of travel; fully automatic timing (FAT) to one hundredth of a second; and no use of performance-enhancing substances.
+For sprints, World Athletics (formerly known as IAAF) maintains that world records and other recognised performances require: a wind assistance of not more than 2.0 m/s in the direction of travel; fully automatic timing (FAT) to one hundredth of a second; and no use of performance-enhancing substances.
 Wind gauge malfunctions or infractions may invalidate a sprinter's time.